rinigus/pure-maps/tilesources/README.md

 With most tile sources you should get by with using one of the formats shipped with Poor, but you can also implement your own.
-Poor uses a spherical Mercator canvas with zoom levels matching the "slippy" format.
+Poor uses a Spherical Mercator canvas with zoom levels matching the "slippy" format.
 There is no projection done at the canvas level, so best results can be achieved with small variations to that or different ways of referring to the same tiles, e.g. inverse zoom level numbering.
 If you have a tile